dmaevac/sublimetext_debugger/readme.md

-Chrome Developer Tools Sublime Text Plugin
+Debugger/Live Script Editor for Sublime Text 2
 =====

-*Live edit and debug javascript from Sublime Text 2*
+*Live edit and debug javascript (possibly more) from Sublime Text 2*

 *STILL IN DEVELOPMENT*